-Participants also completed an obstacle course and a marksmanship course.
+Participants also completed the obstacle and the marksmanship courses.
 The obstacle course (Figure 2) is a modification of the US Marine Corps' Load Effects Assessment Program (MC-LEAP) described by Tack, Kelly, Richter, and Bray-Miner (2012).
 The obstacle course is designed to challenge the participant's balance and agility.